 - 1) Spatial characteristics of a feature shall be described by one or more spatial attributes.
 In an application schema, a spatial attribute is a subtype of a feature attribute (see 5.3), and the taxonomy of its values is defined in the S-100 Part 7. - 2) A spatial attribute shall be represented in an application schema in either of two ways: - a) Case 1: as an ATTRIBUTE of a UML CLASS that represents a feature, in which case the ATTRIBUTE shall take one of the spatial objects defined in the spatial schema, ISO 19107, as the data type for its value, or - b) Case 2: as a UML ASSOCIATION between the class that represents a feature and one of the spatial objects defined in the spatial schema, ISO 19107. - 3) A spatial attribute shall take a spatial object as its value.
 Spatial objects are classified as geometric objects, which are sub-classed as primitives, complexes or aggregates (for geometric objects).
-The value types of spatial attributes must be the types described in Part 7, or their subtypes..
+Table 1 lists spatial objects that shall be used in an application schema as values for spatial attributes.